Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: IRs of the dS algebra

+In addition, the present upper level for the photon mass is $10^{-16}ev$ or less but this conclusion is based on the assumption that coordinate and momentum representations are related to each other by the Fourier transform.
+This value seems to be an extremely tiny quantity.
+However, the corresponding dS mass is of the order of $10^{17}$ and so even the mass which is treated as extremely small in Poincare invariant theory might be very large in dS invariant~theory.

 The operator ${\bf N}$ contains $i\partial/\partial {\bf v}$ which is proportional to the standard coordinate operator $i\partial/\partial {\bf p}$.
-The factor $v_0$ in ${\bf N}$ is needed for Hermiticity since the volume element is given by Eq. (\ref{IR5}).
+The factor $v_0$ in ${\bf N}$ is needed for Hermiticity since the volume element is given by Eq. (\ref{II9}).
 Such a construction can be treated as a relativistic generalization of standard coordinate operator and then the orbital part of ${\bf N}$ is proportional to the Newton-Wigner position operator \cite{NW}.
-However, it is well known that this operator does not satisfy all the requirements for the coordinate operator.
-First of all, as noted in Sect. \ref{ST}, in relativistic theory the coordinate cannot be measured with the accuracy better than $\hbar/mc$.
-Another argument is as follows.
-If we find eigenfunctions of the $x$ component of the Newton-Wigner position operator with eigenvalues $x$ and construct a wave function which at $t=0$ has a finite carrier in $x$ then, as follows from the Schroedinger equation with the relativistic Hamiltonian, at any $t>0$ this function will have an infinite carrier.
-In other words, the wave function will be instantly spread over the whole space while the speed of propagation should not exceed $c$.
-These remarks show that the construction of the physical coordinate operator is far from being obvious.

-As noted in Sect. \ref{ST}, in experiments with the photon discussed in GR, the orbital angular momentum is very large.
-Therefore in this case the spin term in ${\bf J}$ can be neglected.
-The same is true for macroscopic bodies if their internal rotation is not extremely fast.
-Since $|v_0>|{\bf v}|$, the orbital part of the operator ${\bf N}$ is also much greater than its spin part.
-The orbital part of the operator ${\bf B}$ is typically much greater than its spin part; this is clear even from the fact that in Poincare limit this part is proportional to $R$ while the spin does not depend on $R$.
-In view of these remarks, in the present paper we will not consider spin effects.
+However, as shown in Chap. \ref{WPS}, this operator does not satisfy all the requirements for the coordinate operator.

-It is well known that in Poincare invariant theory the operator $I_{2P}=E^2-{\bf P}^2$ is the Casimir operator, {\it i.e.}, it commutes with all the representation operators.
-According to the well known Schur lemma in representation theory, all elements in the space of IR are eigenvectors of the Casimir operators with the same eigenvalue.
+In Poincare invariant theory the operator $I_{2P}=E^2-{\bf P}^2$ is the Casimir operator, {\it i.e.}, it commutes with all the representation operators.
+According to the known Schur lemma in representation theory, all elements in the space of IR are eigenvectors of the Casimir operators with the same eigenvalue.
 In particular, they are the eigenvectors of the operator $I_{2P}$ with the eigenvalue $m^2$.
 As follows from Eq. (\ref{CR}), in the dS case the Casimir operator of the second order is